cmu-csd-phd/csd-blog/website/content/2025/suffix-decoding.md

 ### Step 3: Tree-Based Verification

-![Overview diagram of SuffixDecoding](tree-based-verification.png) Fig X - Overview diagram of Tree-Based Verification in a single forward pass
+![Overview diagram of SuffixDecoding](tree-based-verification.png) Fig 7 - Overview diagram of Tree-Based Verification in a single forward pass

 The constructed speculation tree is then passed to the LLM, which verifies the candidate tokens in a single forward pass using a topology-aware causal attention mask.
 Tokens that align with the model's actual outputs are accepted and appended to the generated sequence.
 Unverified tokens are discarded, and decoding resumes from the point of acceptance.